PzAz04Maus/Abiogenesis/_AB13 High priority stuff/Chapter 9 - Gamemaster's section/Biologics/Tools/Monster Traits.md

 #### superior jumper

 #### superior runner
-the creature's speed multiplier for determining speed is increased by 1.
+the creature's speed multiplier for determining speed is increased by x.